jackyliu1999/Space-War/README.md

 5. Go to our project folder
 6. Go to "bin" folder, and then go to "Debug" folder
 7. Paste all the files from sfml's bin folder to here
-8. Open the Codeblock program
+8. Open the Code::Blocks program
 9. Click open the exiting project
 10. Go to our project and find "SpaceWar.cbp"